stephbu/teslaiotkey/README.md

 car is in the garage or near the house.
 I do not want the car to unlock when it is not at home.

+## Requirements
+- Enable a smart-button to unlock the car
+- Prevent the car from being unlocked when out of eye-sight from my house or garage.
+- Be robust enough to function every day without fail
+- Be cheap enough to use everyday

 ## Solution Overview
 Use an Amazon IoT button to will send a message to unlock the Tesla via the Tesla API.